JamesDun2866/Computational-Science/README.md

 - Method for splitting the inputs into tuples (3)
 - Method for machine learning perceptron (Step)
 - Method for machine learning perceptron (Sigmoid)
+- ACW report based on simulation
+- Excel Sheets for error evaluation